Domaines Schlumberger Pinot Blanc Les Princes Abbés

 The Les Princes Abbés range is the Schlumberger family’s tribute to the Abbots princes from the local Abbey at Murbach who owned the vineyards in the area until the French Revolution, and who were the first to sell the wines from Guebwiller abroad.

-The pinot blanc is located essentially in the Grands Crus vines of Saering and Spiegel as well as the localities of Bux and Bollenberg.
+The pinot blanc is sourced from the Schlumberger family's grands crus vines of Saering and Spiegel as well as the localities of Bux and Bollenberg.
 Pneumatic pressing, static racking.
 Fermentation in thermo-regulated tuns for one to four months.
 Maturing for seven months on fine lees.

 Pairs beautifully with Alsatian cuisine, blue ling fish with vegetables, sardine rillettes or a fresh goat’s milk cheese.
 The suggested serving temperature is 54°F.